Our compassionate team

 Erinn King, M.A.

-Hello and thank you for taking the time to read my bio.
-My aim is to support you through whatever roadblocks you may be currently facing and join you in working towards your goals.
-I typically work with couples, adult individuals, and adolescents over 15.
-My own pursuit of authenticity looks like prioritizing deeply felt connection and a life ripe with meaning.
-I use an attachment based lens of Emotionally Focused Therapy to create a safe space to facilitate change and encourage the process of discovery.
+Hello, and thank you for taking the time to read my bio.
+My goal is to support you through whatever challenges or transitions you may be facing and to join you in working toward meaningful, lasting change.
+I work primarily with couples and adult individuals, creating a safe space for exploration, healing, and growth.

 Video